Table of Contents

 Angle between two vectors

-In there are two angles between any two vectors.
-The smallest one I'll call
+In $\mathbb{R}^n$ there are two angles between any two vectors.
+The smallest one I'll call $\theta$.
+The other one, its 360° complement, I'll call $\phi$.

-The smallest angle between two vectors and
+The smallest angle between two vectors $\mathbf{u}$ and $\mathbf{v}$ is given by:

 which follows easily from the geometric definition of the dot product: